al-habibi-1107/Movie-Recommender/README.md

-# Movie-Recommender
+# MOVIE-RECOMMENDER
-A Basic Movie Recommendation System
+## OVERVIEW:
+This is a Basic Movie Recommendation system that uses python as a language to process data and provides the user with most favorable results

+## LIBRARIES USED:
+1. PANDAS
+2. NUMPY

+## IMPORTANT STEPS:
-1.Download both the CSV file and the python script(Recommender.py)
+1. Import the CSV file

-2.Edit the Python script by making changes in the data= pd.read_csv(/Enter the path where you saved the csv file/)
+2. Make changes in the python script by updating the path of the CSV file